nullservices/eq-xp-parser/README.md

 - **Total Mobs Killed**: Displays the total number of mobs killed.
 - **Total Deaths**: Shows the total number of deaths.
 - **Current Zone**: Displays the current zone.
+- **Ding ETA**: Displays the estimated time to reach the next level.
+- **Current XP**: Displays the current XP percentage.
 - **Reset Session**: Resets all counters and statistics.
 - **Help Button (?
-Icon)**: Opens a help popup with options to select a new log file, toggle display preferences, start/stop logging, and close the application.
+Icon)**: Opens a help popup with options to select a new log file, toggle display preferences, set current XP, start/stop logging, and close the application.

 ## Development